 The assignments required for the course are included in the syllabus but all details will be given in class.
-If a student misses a class, the student themselves is required to find out relevant information about assignments from the instructor or other students in the class.
+If a student misses a class, the student themselves is required to find out relevant information about missed material and/or assignments from the instructor or other students in the class.